scarlettscoville/week1-lawgroupproject/README.md

 **Niko**

 - Collaborated with team to design website structure for all pages
-- Built "WHERE WE WORK"
+- Created "WHERE WE WORK"
 - Collaborated with team to devlop navBar
 -